 Adenocarcinoma of the lung is one of the non-small cell carcinomas of the lung and is a malignant tumour with glandular differentiation or mucin production.
 This tumour exhibits various patterns and degrees of differentiation, including lepidic, acinar, papillary, micropapillary, and solid with mucin formation 1.

 It is now considered the most common histological subtype in terms of prevalence.

 Early symptoms are fatigue with mild dyspnoea followed by a chronic cough and haemoptysis at a later stage.

 Classification of the tumour subtype is based on the estimate of the percentage of histologic patterns and the predominant subtype.
 The terminology of mixed subtype is to be avoided:

-- lepidic predominant adenocarcinoma of lung (formerly non-mucinous bronchioloalveolar carcinoma (BAC) pattern, with >5 mm invasion)
+- lepidic predominant adenocarcinoma of the lung: formerly non-mucinous bronchioloalveolar carcinoma (BAC) pattern, with >5 mm invasion

 - solid predominant with mucin